icure/medtech-docs/sdks/tutorial/index.md

 console.log(`Your new patient id : ${createdPatient.id}`);
 ```

-When creating your patient, iCure will assign an id to it, format as an uuid.
+Whenever you create a new patient (or any other type of entity) iCure will automatically generate and assign an UUID to it.

-That's exactly what we'll need to retrieve the information of your patient.
+You will need this id to retrieve the information of your patient later.

 # Get your newly created Patient information
 To retrieve your patient information, you will need to call the `patientApi.getPatient` service, providing